 Buying your council house from the local authority is different from buying a house privately – so you need a specialist right to buy lawyer.

-Our conveyancing lawyers have the right to buy expertise you need for both council house sales locally in Wiltshire, Hampshire and Dorset and throughout England and Wales – from our offices in Salisbury, Fordingbridge, Andover and Amesbury.
+Our conveyancing lawyers have the right to buy expertise you need for both council house sales locally in Wiltshire, Hampshire and Dorset and throughout England – from our offices in Salisbury, Fordingbridge, Andover and Amesbury.